cert-manager/website/content/en/docs/contributing/crds.md

 ---

 cert-manager is a heavy user of [Kubernetes Custom Resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/).
-Chances are high that you need to change anything in our Custom Resource Definition.
+Chances are high that you may need to change something in our Custom Resource Definition.
 This guide will give you some tips!

 ## Generating updates